Kanomble/celery_blast/README.md

 <a name="result_dashboard"></a>
 ## Result Dashboard
-After successfully pipeline execution, results are displayed within an project details page.
+After successfully pipeline execution, results are displayed within a project details page.

 <a name="snakemake"></a>
 ## Snakemake pipeline with celery